-Digital identity management has long been hailed among the most promising blockchain use cases out there.
-Unsurprisingly, this relates extremely well to a financial context, especially since we’re talking about peer-to-peer networks used for exchanging money.
+Digital identity management is among the most promising blockchain use cases out there.
+Unsurprisingly, this relates extremely well to a financial context, especially since we’re talking about peer-to-peer networks for money exchange.

 As long as blockchain fintech companies ensure that the registration process is sound, end-users will never have to worry about who the person on the other end of the transaction is.
 There would be no risk of accidentally dealing with the wrong person, while most know-your-client and anti-money laundering procedures would be boiled down to mere formalities.